rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

 to allow it to be tested.
 Adding specialized data for bugs supports that by encouraging clearer, more structured descriptions of the defect (with implicit "fix this" as the task).

+## Implementation notes

+If we reduce task tracking to "record changes to fields and record discussion comments, on a per task basis", we can describe the current state of a ticket using the "most recent" values of each field and the aggregate of all recorded comments.
+This can be done ~2 ways:

+1. "Centralized" tracking, where each task has a single, total order of changes.
+Changes are mediated through a centralized service.
+2. "Decentralized" tracking, where each task has only a partial order over the history of changes.
+Changes are mediated by sharing sets of changes, and by appending "reconciliation" changes to resolve cases where two incomparable changes modify the same field/s.
+The most obvious partial order is a digraph.

+Centralized tracking is a well-solved problem.
+Decentralized tracking so far seems to rely heavily on DSCM tools (Git, Mercurial, Fossil) for resolving conflicts.

+The "work offline" aspect of a distributed tracker is less interesting in as much as task tracking is a communications tool.
+Certain kinds of changes should be published and communicated as early as possible so as to avoid misunderstandings or duplicated work.

+Being able to separate the mechanism of how changes to tasks are recorded from the policy of which library of tasks is "canonical" is potentially useful as an editorial tool and for progressive publication to wider audiences as work progresses.

+Issue tracking is considerably more amenable to append-only implementations than SCM is, even if you dislike history-editing SCM workflows.
+This suggests that Git is a poor choice of issue-tracking storage backends...